Beliavsky/Fortran-code-on-GitHub/README.md

 [forSISL](https://github.com/rweed/forSISL): Modern Fortran interfaces to the [SINTEF Spline Library (SISL)](https://github.com/SINTEF-Geometry/SISL), by Richard Weed

+[ForTran LIBrary for numerical analysis (FTLIB)](https://github.com/fradevita/FTLIB): some topics covered are numerical integration, root-finding, and fitting polynomials to surfaces, by fradevita

 [fortran-numerical-methods](https://github.com/c4rlosr4ul/fortran-numerical-methods): implements methods for solving ordinary differential equations, numerical interpolation, finding roots of equations, and other topics, by Carlos Raúl

 [fortran-primes](https://github.com/perazz/fortran-primes): library to return the nth prime number, the prime numbers in a range, test if a number is prime, return the nth prime number greater than a specified number, and factor a number into primes, by Federico Perini, based in part on codes by Michal Forisek, David Deley and Primes.jl